Key takeaways

 Safe hiring practices

-- Business license and insurance documents provided before work
+- Business license and insurance documents provided before work begins

-- Clear change-order process for additional damage
+- Clear change-order process requiring your written approval

-- Estimate details shared line by line
+- Estimate details shared line by line with unit pricing

 - No pressure to sign immediately at the door